 Liposomal Delivery: the LD Advantage

 Our proprietary Liposomal Delivery (LD) system is an applied coating which allows bioactive nutrients to readily dissolve in liquids and ensures the nutrients will bypass digestion in the stomach; will be transported through the bowel wall; will circulate throughout the body; will reach the organs and cells; and remains bioavailable at the cellular level.
-This makes Colostrum-LD® and our other LD enhanced companion products the most effective products available in the market.
+This makes Colostrum-LD® and our other LD enhanced companion products excellent at giving your patients the best possible absorption of Colostrum and its benefits.
 Without LD, colostrum loses most of its effectiveness.
 Douglas Wyatt, founder of Sovereign Laboratories helped introduce and perfect liposomal delivery for the nutritional supplement industry 25 years ago.

 Why is Liposomal Delivery Essential to Colostrum's Effectiveness?

-When a baby is born, the mother’s breast does not immediately begin producing milk.
+When a baby is born, the mother's breast does not immediately begin producing milk.
 Instead it produces a yellowish fluid called colostrum, or foremilk.
 Colostrum is a highly nutritious substance with extraordinary health-giving qualities.
-It contains an amazing array of beneficial substances, such as Immunoglobulins (natural antibodies) which offer the infant increased protection from pathogens in its environment, modulators of the immune system to help the infant adapt to challenges, growth factors to complete the development of the gastrointestinal tract, and many other proteins, peptides, and cells that act in concert to protect the infant and prepare it for life in this strange new world it has been thrust into.
+It contains an amazing array of beneficial substances, such as Immunoglobulins (natural antibodies), modulators of the healthy immune system to help the infant adapt to challenges, growth factors to promote the development of a healthy gastrointestinal tract, and many other proteins, peptides, and cells that act in concert to support the infant and prepare it for life in this strange new world it has been thrust into.

 Colostrum, like milk, is produced by cells in the mammary gland, and like milk, it is expressed from the mammary cells.
 One of the components of colostrum, cell membrane fats or lipids, are secreted in tiny globules surrounded by a portion of the cell membrane from the mammary cell.
 This process is shown in Figure 1 which shows how a single secretory cell produces milk (or colostrum) fat globules by pinching off a globule from the cell membrane.
 The components the cell uses to produce the milk fat are taken up by the cell into small vesicles, which then are processed through the organelles of the cell, the Golgi apparatus and the endoplasmic reticulum, to produce the fat globule.
 The mitochondria provide the energy that drives the process, while the nucleus of the cell contains the DNA that codes all the proteins the cell produces in its organelles.
 The membrane surrounding the globule acts to protect the milk fat and colostrum molecules from the digestive action of the gastrointestinal tract until it reaches the intestine where it has the most benefit to the infant.